jdhitsolutions/PSTimers/Docs/Start-PSCountdown.md

 ### -Path

-The path to a text list of pseudo-tasks
+The path to a text list of pseudo-tasks.
+By default the command will use the list provided with the module but you can specify your own list.
+One item per list.
+Prefix a line with a # to comment it out.

 ```yaml
 Type: String